Etale and crystalline companions, I: Higher-dimensional varieties

 \subsection{Reductions for crystalline companions}

 One unexpected side benefit of the construction of \'etale companions is that it helps with some key reductions in the construction of crystalline companions.
-We leave the use of these reductions to a later occasion.
+These reductions will be used in \cite{kedlaya-companions2}.

 The following is essentially \cite[Proposition~4.3.6]{daddezio}.

 \begin{lemma} Let $\calE, \calF$ be two algebraic coefficient objects which are companions.
 Then there is a bijection between the irreducible constituents of $\calE$ and those of $\calF$, in which any two objects in correspondence are again companions. \end{lemma} \begin{proof} Suppose first that at least one of $\calE$ or $\calF$ is an \'etale coefficient object, say $\calF$.
 Apply Theorem~\ref{T:Weil companion} to each irreducible constituent of $\calE$ to obtain objects in the same category as $\calF$; by Theorem~\ref{T:chebotarev}(a), these objects are all irreducible.
 Taking their sum yields obtain another companion $\calF'$ of $\calE$ in the same category as $\calF$; by Theorem~\ref{T:chebotarev}(b), $\calF$ and $\calF'$ have the same semisimplification.